Shopping Cart

 HALF A GIRAFFE

-by Jodie Parachini
+By Jodie Parachini

-art by Richard Smythe
+Pictures by Richard Smythe

 Enjambment carries an idea or thought over to the next line without a grammatical pause.
 The absence of punctuation allows for enjambment, and requires the reader to read through a poem’s line break without pausing in order to understand the conclusion of the thought or idea.